evrimfeyyaz/evrimfeyyaz.github.io/_others/startups-middle-east.md

 ---
 layout: other
 title: Startups Middle East Podcast
-description: I hosted a podcast on the startup ecosystem in the Middle East.
+description: I used to host a podcast on the startup ecosystem in the Middle East.
 ---

 ![Startups Middle East](/public/others/startups-middle-east-logo.png){: .article__image-left }